pdtunes/lesson-task-js2-module1-lesson2/README.md

 This branch contains the example answer from Lesson Task 1.

+Do the following with either this code or your own from Lesson Task 1:

 Convert the code to use modules, that is, split the code into files using imports and exports.